 Most parents skip this first part and end up failing on the quest to teach their autistic child how to use a potty;

-Some autistic children are not always aware of their body; before potty training, you need to know I’d your child knows when they are pressed, or wet, or dry.
+Some autistic children are not always aware of their bodies; before potty training, you need to know I’d your child knows when they are pressed, wet, or dry.

 Is your child ready physically?
-For example, some autistic children don’t make any attempts to walk, take off some of their clothes, or sit on the couch by themself.
-If your child is in this category, you need to get them to do these simple actions.
+For example, some autistic children don’t attempt to walk, take off some of their clothes, or sit on the couch by themself.
+If your child is in this category, you need to do these simple actions.

 Your child needs to understand what poop and wee is, the system of eating and excreting, the results of using the potty by himself, and the reward that is if you will be giving a reward for when she does it successfully and understand that using the potty by herself will gain her a reward.

 How To Potty Train A Nonverbal Autistic Child

 When you have secured the factors involved in potty training, the following are the ways or methods of effective potty training;